Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Related Work

 Building on these foundational strengths, we are now seeing LLMs applied to concrete applications in science.
 Recent studies demonstrate that these models, when paired with specialized tools or agent-based frameworks, can extend beyond simple text generation to actually support real-world experiments and computational simulations.
 For instance, projects like CoScientist \cite{boiko2023autonomous} and ChemCrow \cite{m2024augmenting} have already demonstrated that LLMs can design and execute wet-lab protocols or plan chemical syntheses by integrating external tools.
 In computational fields, multi-agent frameworks like AtomAgents \cite{ghafarollahi2025automating} and DREAMS \cite{wang2025dreams} are proving that LLMs can plan, run, and analyze complex simulations in physics and materials science.

 Despite these promising applications, a significant limitation remains: most of these systems remain narrow in scope.
 They rely heavily on tools and templates carefully curated by humans, rather than demonstrating the flexible, from-scratch generation we can get in general programming tasks \cite{joel2024survey,Gu2025}.
 In many cases, AI agents are tasked with preparing scripts for scientific software; however, they operate with expert-prepared packages and predefined templates \cite{mendible2025dynamate}.
 As a result, the task becomes less of one of autonomous generation and more one of structured assembly using curated components.
 This limitation is particularly evident when working with DSLs common in scientific software, which demand a much higher degree of transparency and correctness on their syntax than typical programming tasks \cite{joel2024survey,wang2023grammar}.
-Ultimately, this reliance on template-driven frameworks highlights the core difficulty of translating natural-language intent into the rigid syntax and semantic requirements of scientific DSLs.
+Ultimately, this reliance on template-driven frameworks is less a design choice than a workaround for a deeper problem: the languages these frameworks wrap around were never built to be written or understood by anything other than expert researchers.